spectreconsole/spectre.console/docs/input/cli/introduction.md

-Title: Composing Commands
+Title: Introduction
-RedirectFrom: introduction
-Order: 8
+Order: 1
 ---

+`Spectre.Console.Cli` is a modern library for parsing command line arguments.
+While it's extremely opinionated in what it does, it tries to follow established industry conventions, and draws its inspiration from applications you use everyday.

+## How does it work?

 The underlying philosophy behind `Spectre.Console.Cli` is to rely on the .NET type system to declare the commands, but tie everything together via composition.

 Imagine the following command structure: